alonisser/penguin2017_testing_talk/presentation.md

 * Too much mocking is dangerous, we can break the class but the tests still pass.

-* Passing unit test [don't validate](https://twitter.com/thepracticaldev/status/845638950517706752?lang=en) the problem domain solved.
+* Passing unit tests [doesn't validate](https://twitter.com/thepracticaldev/status/845638950517706752?lang=en) the problem domain solved.

 * Might lead to tight coupling of tests to implementation.